Wait (Gyan/G Stapleton/G Frost) – Gyan 1989

 The film was a romantic drama that featured an emotional tug-of-war between the main characters, the enigmatic flame -haired heroine played by Streep who roamed the rugged seascapes of Lyme Regis, longing to be re-united with her true love Charles, played by Jeremy Irons.
 Gyan captured the ambience of the film in both the promo clip, shot atop the cliffs at Kiama (NSW), and the song’s lyrics:“ there she stands looking out to sea waiting for her first love, keeps on waiting for him/ a little baby cries in the arms of the night/ she’s calling out his name like a Madame Butterfly… there she stands looking back at me/ red hair frames her pale face against the black scenery/ wait eh eh/for the favoured one with the favourite heart/ that he promised too many years from now.”

-The recording was very much of its time and reflected the fascination with synth- inflected riffs and grandiose orchestration; keyboards by Geoff Stapleton intro the song and carry it forward via tempo changes and lyrics that embraced the dramatic sweep of the narrative.
+The recording was very much of its time and reflected the fascination with synth- inflected riffs, drums, and grandiose orchestration; keyboards by Geoff Stapleton intro the song and carry it forward via tempo changes and lyrics that embraced the dramatic sweep of the narrative.
 The drama of the song is further underscored by an appropriately bombastic arrangement, that surged on the chorus, reinforced by pounding percussion, impassioned vocals from Gyan, and a standout saxophone solo towards the outro of the song.
 Its musical structure and 80’s power pop credentials are reminiscent of Eric Carmen’s Hungry Eyes and Chris de Burgh’s Lady In Red, big hits several years earlier in 1987.
-Cue the sweeping helicopter shots, surging surf, wind machine, candelabra-lit studio, and that sax solo…
+Exterior scenes were filmed on the cliffs at Kiama (NSW), cue the sweeping helicopter shots, surging surf, and dramatic seascapes, while the interiors were shot in an old church in Cleveland St, Surry Hills (Syd), and featured wind machine effects , candelabra, mood lighting, and that sax solo by Andy Thompson.